Biochemic System - Tissue Salts

 The entire theory of the Biochemic system (Tissue - Cell Salts) of medicines is based on the fact that the structure and vitality of organs depend upon certain necessary components in appropriate proportions.
-These are the inorganic salts that play a vital role in the human body by maintaining the integrity and functioning of an organ.
+These are the inorganic salts that play a vital role in the human body by maintaining the integrity and proper function of an organ.
 They are the originators, the builders, the governors and the destructors of the life phenomenon.
-We know that one hundred and eight elements, and their salts balance the Universe.

 Dr. Schussler believed that when a human being is reduced to ashes by heat, there are only twelve minerals left.
-These, he called as the tissue salts.
+He called these "the tissue salts".
 They are responsible for the natural balance and vitality of the body.
-Normally there are different inorganic salts present in variable proportions in the body, performing their respective functions.
+Normally, there are different inorganic salts present in variable proportions in the body, performing their respective functions.

 Natrum-mur or sodium chloride is a constituent of every liquid and solid part of the body.
 It is the most important of the chemical substances found in the blood plasma, being present in the proportion of about 0.7% (in the blood plasma in the body).